Sandi: A System for Accountability: Preliminaries

-\paragraph{Conversations} In \oursystem, time is divided into epochs.
+\paragraph{Scripts} In \oursystem, time is divided into epochs.
 During each epoch, senders request and send out a set of endorsement tags for specific communication channels.
 Each endorsement tag encodes the sender's reputation $\reputation_\senderMarker$ and is signed by~\accountabilityServer.
-For now, suppose the endorsement tags and endorsed channels remain valid until the end of the epoch.
+For now, suppose endorsement tags and endorsed channels remain valid until the end of the epoch in which they were created.